-Berean School of the Bible offers adult continuing education programs of study.
-The courses offered within the Ministerial Studies diploma program satisfy educational requirements for Assemblies of God ministerial credentials as approved by the Assemblies of God, USA, and provide enrichment learning for lay leaders.
-Ministerial credentials are issued by the General Council Credentials Committee upon recommendation of the appropriate district.
+Berean School of the Bible offers adult continuing education programs.
+The courses within the Ministerial Studies diploma program satisfy educational requirements for Assemblies of God ministerial credentials as approved by the Assemblies of God, USA, and provide enrichment learning for lay leaders.
 Ministerial credentials are not issued by Global University.
+Ministerial credentials are issued by the General